What is heart failure?

-If you have sleep problems, getting a sleep study get help find out what?s causing them.
+If you have sleep problems, getting a sleep study can help find out what’s causing them.
 You may need to wear a C-PAP mask while you sleep.
 This will make sure you get enough oxygen.
 Too little oxygen can put stress on your heart.

 Many types of medicines are available for heart failure.
 They include: